A SAEM Algorithm for Fused Lasso Penalized Non Linear Mixed Effect Models: Application to Group Comparison in Pharmacokinetic: Introduction

-The objective of this paper is to incorporate the fused lasso penalty in the SAEM algorithm, in order to jointly estimate NLMEMs on several groups, and detect relevant differences among both fixed effects and variances of random effects.
+The objective of this paper is to incorporate the fused lasso penalty in the SAEM algorithm, in particular to jointly estimate NLMEMs on several groups, and detect relevant differences among both fixed effects and variances of random effects.
 Penalties are introduced in the maximization step of the SAEM algorithm.
 Fixed effects and variances of random effects are penalized through a sum of absolute differences.
 The penalized differences correspond to edges of a graph in which the vertices correspond to the groups.
 Solving this penalized optimization problem is not trivial and we suggest to use an Alternating Direction Method of Multipliers (ADMM) \citep{boyd2011distributed}.
-The direct penalization of the variances yielding to a non convex optimization problem, we propose to penalize the inverse variance-covariance matrix, assuming the matrix is diagonal.
-An ADMM algorithm can be used to solve the penalized optimization problem, its proximal step being explicit or not, depending on the number of groups.
+The direct penalization of the variances leading to a non convex optimization problem, we propose to penalize the inverse of the covariance matrix, assuming this matrix is diagonal.
+An ADMM algorithm can be used to solve the corresponding penalized optimization problem, its proximal step being explicit or not, depending on the number of groups.
 We also consider weighted penalties, following the ideas of the adaptive Lasso \citep{zou2006adaptive}.
-The selection of the two tuning parameters introduced in the two penalties is realized using the BIC criterion.
+Selection of the two tuning parameters introduced in the two penalties is performed according to the BIC.

 The paper is organized as follows.
 Section \ref{sec:JOINT} introduces NLMEM and the SAEM algorithm.
-In Section \ref{sec:PEN} we introduce the fused lasso penalty, the penalized SAEM algorithm and the tuning parameter selection.
+In Section \ref{sec:PEN} we introduce the fused lasso penalty, the penalized SAEM algorithm.
+The tuning parameter selection is described in Section \ref{sec:BIC}.
 In Section \ref{sec:SIM}, the penalized-SAEM algorithm is evaluated on simulated data with 2 groups or more.
-Finally, it is applied to real data from a cross over clinical trials studying drug-drug interaction between dabigatran etexilate and 3 other drugs in Section \ref{sec:CROSS}.
+Finally, it is applied on real data from the crossover clinical trials studying drug-drug interaction between dabigatran etexilate and three other drugs in Section \ref{sec:CROSS}.